 1. Unique Selling Propositions (USPs)

-At a high level. stocks represent an ownership right.
-When you purchase shares of company stock, you become a shareholder investing in the company and thus are entitled to a portion of its profits.
+At a high level, stocks represent an ownership right.
+When you purchase shares of a company’s stock, you become a shareholder in the company and are entitled to a portion of its profits.
 As a shareholder, you make money if the company profits and lose money if the company takes a loss.

 Stocks act as a store of value.
-You cannot use stocks as a form of payment for goods and services, though you can liquidate your positions to get access to fiat currencies or leverage existing positions using margin instead.
-If you are a new investor, the easiest way to buy and sell stocks is by opening an online brokerage account through a brokerage firm such as Webull, Fidelity, Charles Schwab, or Vanguard.
+You cannot use stocks as a form of payment for goods and services, though you can liquidate your positions to get access to fiat currencies or leverage existing positions using margin.
+If you are a new investor, the easiest way to buy and sell stocks is by opening an online brokerage account through a brokerage firm such as Fidelity, Charles Schwab, Vanguard.
+I have an individual brokerage account with Webull and a Roth IRA under Fidelity, though I have also used Robinhood and TD Ameritrade in the past.

-On the other hand, cryptos are digital currencies that can get used as both a medium of exchange and a store of value.
+On the other hand, cryptos are digital currencies you can use as both a medium of exchange and a store of value.
 When you buy cryptos, such as Bitcoin and Ethereum, you get allocated tokens or digital coins.
-But, note that they do not represent a legal stake in the organizations that issue them.
-By investing in crypto, you are investing in technology, not a company or organization issuing stock.
+But, they do not represent a legal stake in the organizations that issue them (if any).
+Rather, you are investing in the technology and potential use cases behind the crypto.

 Similar to commodities such as gold and silver, cryptocurrencies are speculative assets.
 They derive value from community adoption, network effects, and scarcity.
-However, because crypto is secured and managed through cryptography, you have complete control of your funds if you can access your private keys.
+However, because crypto is secured and managed through cryptography, you have complete control of your funds as long as you have access to your private keys.
 You can purchase crypto using a cryptocurrency wallet, or digital wallet.
-You can use crypto exchanges such as Coinbase and Coinbase Pro, lending platforms such as Celsius and Gemini, or through cold storage, such as Ledger Nano X or Trezor Model T.
+You can use crypto exchanges such as Coinbase and Coinbase Pro or cold storage, such as Ledger Nano X or Trezor Model T.

 2. Profitability and Time Invested